jaihyunkee/Posting-App/README.md

 ## Overview

-In Project 5, we've developed a user-friendly GUI application that allows individuals to share their thoughts and ideas on their own account, similar to a social networking platform.
+We've developed a user-friendly GUI application that allows individuals to share their thoughts and ideas on their own account, similar to a social networking platform.
 This application supports multiple users simultaneously, enabling them to create, edit, or delete their postings and manage their accounts.

 ### Key Features: